 APO provides medical, financial, and educational services–both to our clients and to the public–in 29 counties in Southwest Missouri.
 Click on the links above to learn more about our services or our service area.

 APO offers a wide range of services.
 We are dedicated to assisting HIV-positive individuals who require medical or financial support

 HIV Counseling and Testing

 APO offers confidential HIV testing both on and off-site.
 This program offers risk assessment and risk reduction information.
 Persons testing positive for HIV are immediately offered medical care and case management services.
-Walk in testing is now available.
+Testing is currently available by appointment only.

 Case management (CM) is offered to all HIV-positive individuals who live within the 29-county service area.
 CM’s provide client assistance with medical, dental, and psychological referrals, and transportation and financial assistance.
 For more information contact Becki Hearon, Client Services Director at 417-881-1900 or 1-800-743-5767.

 Medical Care/Clinic Services